huskycode/foresee/README.md

 Take a look at build/make.coffee

-The "run" script is created as a shortcut to build/make.coffee For windows xp and lower: uses run-xp
+The "run" script is created as a shortcut to build/make.coffee For windows xp and lower: uses run_xp

     Unit Tests : ./run test
     Selenium Tests : ./run webtest